-The Mountain Sky Area will host a second language, cultural, liberation theology and social justice immersion experience in Cuernavaca, Mexico from Oct.
-22 to Nov.
-2.
+The Mountain Sky Area will host a second language, cultural, liberation theology and social justice immersion experience in Cuernavaca, Mexico.

-This immersion trip will be led by Bishop Karen Oliveto and Youngsook C. Kang and hosted through CILAC Freire, a small community of teachers, students and activists with the goal of promoting dialogue between Mexico and people of other cultures.
+This immersion trip will be led by Bishop Karen Oliveto and hosted through CILAC Freire, a small community of teachers, students and activists with the goal of promoting dialogue between Mexico and people of other cultures.

 The trip will consist of daily Spanish language instruction, Mexican cultural activities (including the celebration of Día de los Muertos), a homestay with a local Mexican family, and visits to cultural, historic, and archaeological landmarks in the region.
 Social justice programming will also play a key role in this experience, including liberation theology, gender roles & LGBTQ issues.